grove/virtuoso-compiled/README.md

+The Docker image is based on the phusion/baseimage and it is running inside a VM running CoreOS.

-Start up a CoreOS instance using vagrant.
+Start up a CoreOS instance with vagrant:
 <pre>
 vagrant up
 </pre>